burcudsr/Bank_Subscription_Prediction/README.md

 # 🏦 Bank Marketing Prediction Model

 This project focuses on predicting customer response to bank marketing campaigns (the target variable `y`) using a large-scale tabular dataset.
-The study was developed as part of the **Kaggle Playground Series - Season 5, Episode 8: Binary Classification with a Bank Dataset**.
+The study was developed as part of the **Kaggle Playground Series - Season 5, Episode 8**.

 ### 🚀 Live Demo
 Explore the prediction model here: **[Bank Marketing Prediction App](https://huggingface.co/spaces/bdaser/Bank_Marketing)**